The Ultimate Landscape Photography Touring Rig

 I'm a landscape and travel photographer and videographer.
 I capture my adventures, and I share tips on photography, travel and camping through videos I publish on my Youtube channel.
 I travel all over WA, from popular holiday spots with my family (using our camper trailer) to solo travel trips to more remote locations, salt lakes, beaches, coastlines.

 I'm planning on including more touring adventures on the channel, so I'm looking to set up my Ford Ranger PXII to make longer stays in more remote locations easier.
 With the kids growing up, we’ve found we use the camper-trailer less, so I’ve decided to sell the camper trailer.
 The money from the sale of the camper trailer will partially fund this build project.
+UPDATE: The camper trailer has been sold, so I’m are in a better position to go ahead with some of these plans.

 WHAT DO I NEED?